This is a guest post by Martin Dugas.

 Where to find the story

-- Flowers for Algernon was published for the first time in The Magazine of Fantasy and Science Fiction in 1959.
+- This short story was first published in 1950 in The Magazine of Fantasy and Science Fiction.